 This is why you have to shift your sales priorities from “selling your product/service” to “making customers happy with the help of your product/service”.
 Also, don’t forget about brand authenticity.
 If you are a small business, the best way to compete with larger players is to be your real self.
 This is one of the main reasons why customers decide to trust a smaller brand.

-2. Be Attentive to Your Customers at the Right Moments
+2. Be attentive to your customers at the right time

 One of the best ways to nail your customer relationship management goals is to actually talk to your customers during the key moments.
 This is especially effective if a C-level representative is doing the talking, but a customer support specialist will work just fine.